diwsec/penttools/README.md

 its a bash script for tool automation

-requirements >

-1. install go: for linux click here https://golang.org/dl/go1.16.4.linux-amd64.tar.gz

-2. setup go (many ways but i like this method)

-go to the download directory and copy paste it

-sudo tar -xzvf (go downloaded file) -C /usr/local/

-cd

-mkdir go

-cd go

-mkdir bin pkg src

-cd

-vim .profile

-copy paste this code in the last line in .profile

-> export GOPATH=~/go

-> export PATH=$PATH:/usr/local/go/bin:$GOPATH/bin

-> save it.
+To install, run the command:

+> sudo apt install golang

+Now open .zshrc for exporting the following environment variables

 type this in terminal

-> source .profile (your good to go)
+> vim ~/.zshrc
+> export GOPATH=/home/$USER/go
+> export PATH=${PATH}:$GOROOT/bin:/home/$USER/go/bin

+These changes will take effect after a reboot.
+Instead of restarting your computer, run

+>source ~/.zshrc

+If you are not sure which shell you have, then run the command

+> echo $SHELL

+If it displays:
+> /bin/bash – means you have Bash
+> /usr/bin/zsh – means you have ZSH

+Now install the bash.
-> bash diwu.sh (without root)
+> bash diwu.sh

 happy hacking!